 Requirements for Green Building Practices

-The UK’s green building standards ensure new developments are environmentally responsible.
-These standards evolve based on market feedback, such as Defra’s biodiversity net gain consultations.
-Over 1,300 major companies and financial institutions must now disclose their sustainability practices.
+The UK’s green building standards are designed to ensure that new developments are built with genuine environmental responsibility.
+These standards continue to evolve based on industry feedback, including Defra’s ongoing biodiversity net gain consultations.
+Over 1,300 major companies and financial institutions are now required to disclose their sustainability practices, which is pushing the entire real estate supply chain toward greater transparency.

 Impact of Environmental Laws on Property Values